"The Meaning Of Easter - Tell it with a card" by Jennifer Phillips

-[Show card.]
+[Show card 2.]
 The egg on this card hides the story of Easter.
 Sometimes Easter eggs still hide or obscure the true story.

-What do they mean?
+What do the eggs mean?
 Are they just reminders?

 What’s Easter all about?
 I remember ...
 I remember going to church at Easter and waving palm branches. [card 3]